NicholasR77/starfield/README.md

 # starfield
-An example Go/GraphQL API based on Starfield, an upcoming game from Bethesda Game Studios
+A Go/GraphQL/MongoDB application for creating and viewing Starfield data, an upcoming game from Bethesda Game Studios